 - When kneeling or squatting

-Chrondromalacia Patella Diagnosis
+Chondromalacia Patella Diagnosis

-Chrondromalacia Patella Treatment
+Chondromalacia Patella Treatment

 Keeping the knee stabilized with wraps or braces and resting the knee are important ways to reduce pain.
 However it may be necessary to take over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) for the pain.
 Exercises that strengthen the muscles around the knee to provide added support to the joint may be helpful.
 Physical therapy may also help reduce pain and improve flexibility.
 If the problem is due to a misaligned patella, surgery can be necessary.

-Chrondromalacia Patella Self Care
+Chondromalacia Patella Self Care